The right way to gift a car this holiday season

 Most car brands promote holiday deals on 2018 models, including discounts, cashback offers, financing bonuses and 0% interest deals.

 Check with your local dealership to learn if the car you’re considering gifting will be on sale over the holidays.
-Typical offers include:
+Typical offers include 0% financing, rebates and discounts from $2,000 to $9,000.

 Must read: Lexus December to Remember

 Like many car manufacturers, Lexus focuses on clearing its lot through an end-of-year sales event.
-The annual December to Remember campaign is tied to the holidays, with Lexus offering deals on a range of makes and models, including 0% financing offers on several 2018 models or up to $3,000 cash back on a 2018 GS 350 or Hybrid, IS 300, GX 460, IS 300, LC 500 or RC 300.
+The annual December to Remember campaign is tied to the holidays, with Lexus offering deals on a range of makes and models, including cash back or 0% financing offers on the previous year’s models.

 How do I insure a car in someone else’s name?